Southern Kyushu in Summer

 Evening: The Yataimura

-Back in Kagoshima, Kagomma Furusato Yataimura is an open-air collection of food stalls near the waterfront.
+Back in Kagoshima, Kagomma Furusato Yataimura is an open-air collection of food stalls near Kagoshima-Chuo Station.
 In summer, the stalls stay open late, and the evening breeze off Kinko Bay makes outdoor eating comfortable.
 Cold shochu with soda (shochu highball) is the local summer drink.
 The sweet potato varieties are light enough for the heat.

 Getting There

 Kagoshima-Chuo Station to Ibusuki: 50 minutes by JR. The sand baths are a 20-minute walk from Ibusuki Station.
 Lake Ikeda is 30 minutes by bus from Ibusuki.
-Sakurajima ferry from Kagoshima waterfront: 15 minutes, every 15 minutes.
+Sakurajima ferry from Kagoshima waterfront: 15 minutes, every 20 minutes during the day.

 Turn this guide into a trip